Last Updated on February 15, 2023 by Cheryl Moreo

 Schacht has two models of rigid heddle looms.

 - Flip the Folding Loom – Fine-toothed nylon ratchets provide precise tension control.
 The conveniently located heddle blocks on the sides of the loom hold the rigid heddle in the up, down, or neutral position.
 Consequently, the top cross braces (front and back beams) allow long warps, up to 5–6 yards (depending on yarn weight and winding paper), to be wound on the beams without impacting the size of the shed.
-The Flip comes in four widths: 15″, 20″, 25″ or 30″.
-In addition, a variable reed available.
+The Flip has four widths: 15″, 20″, 25″, or 30″.
+In addition, a variable reed is available.
 A trestle stand and a carry bag are also available.
 A Flip Trap is available for purchase.
 Likewise, the Flip Trap gives you a convenient yet still a portable place to set your tools while weaving.
 Using the same holes as the clamps, the Flip Trap installs into the ends of the loom sides, using the same holes as the clamps.

 Compare Rigid Heddle Looms